panoplymedia/slugbuilder/README.md

 Buildpacks is an array of valid git clone-able [buildpack](https://devcenter.heroku.com/articles/buildpacks) URLs.
 Buildpacks should be in the form `<organization>/<repository_name>`, `https://<git_service>/<organization>/<repository_name>.git`, or `git@<git_service>:<organization>/<repository_name>.git`

 > Defaults to []

+**heroku_stack**

+This is a string configuration option that may affect how certain buildpacks run.
+It is set as the `$STACK` environment variable.
+See [Heroku's documentation](https://devcenter.heroku.com/articles/stack) for more information about where this comes from. eg: 'heroku-16', 'cedar-14'

+> Defaults to 'heroku-16'

 ## Development